naiyerasif/site/content/blog/2018/2018-12-09-uploading-files-with-spring.md

 </section>
 ```

-Don't forget to supply `multiple` attribute on the `input[type=file]` element on the HTML page, else it won't allow upload of multiple files.
+Don't forget to supply the `multiple` attribute on the `input[type=file]` element on the HTML page, else it won't allow the upload of multiple files.

 Launch the Spring and Angular applications and navigate to <http://localhost:4200>.
 Try uploading some files to see the application in action.